FIWARE/tutorials.NGSI-v2/docs/ld-subscriptions-registrations.md

 Also, a simple registration for an entity will be rejected if an entity already exists within the context broker, and a partial registration for an entity attribute will be rejected if the attribute exists within the context broker (or is already subject to a partial registration).
-The latter may be overcome with the use of the `datasetId`.
+The latter may be ovecome with the use of the `datasetId`.

-Internally the [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header is used to avoid circular dependencies where **context broker A** registers an entity with **context broker B** which registers an entity with **context broker C** which registers an entity with **context broker A** again.
-The `X-Forwarded-For` Header is removed prior to responding to a client, however.
+Internally the [Via](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Via) header is used to avoid circular dependencies where **context broker A** registers an entity with **context broker B** which registers an entity with **context broker C** which registers an entity with **context broker A** again.
+The `Via` Header is removed prior to responding to a client however.

 With normal operation, the NGSI-LD response does not expose whether data collated from multiple sources is held directly within the context broker or whether the information has been retrieved externally.
 It is only when an error occurs